griffithlab/rnaseq_tutorial_wiki/Proposed-Improvements.md

 ### Improve Expression/Differential expression lectures
 There a some nice slides/concepts that we could borrow from the BaseSpace Demo slides (see Obi's ~/Dropbox Teaching/CSHL/2015/Workshop-CSHL-RNA-Seq-Metagenomics.pdf).

+### Create a genome reference free analysis module.
+Can expand on the current Kallisto exercise.

+### Add more content on downstream analysis
+For example, pathway analysis of RNA-seq data, clustering, etc.

 ### Identify more interesting data sets to use for the alternative splicing module
 http://www.ncbi.nlm.nih.gov/gds/?term=rna-seq+splicing